What is the Weather Like in Tonga in December?

 December has daylight hours lasting around 13 hours a day in Tonga.

-Learn more about the time zone in Tonga in What is the Tonga Time Zone?.
+Learn more about the local time zone in What is the Tonga Time Zone?

 Rainfall in December

 The wet season is in full swing in December with higher rainfall rates than what’s experienced in the dry season.
-However, the average days of rainfall are still quite low at around 15 days of December typically experiencing rain.
+However, you usually don’t have to worry about it raining for the whole month with around 15 days of December typically experiencing rain.
+For those bad weather spells, fill up your time with some of the 15 Things to Do in Tonga on a Rainy Day.

-Tonga receives an average of 150mm / 5.9″ of rainfall in the month of December, with around 15 days out of December experiencing rain.
+Tonga receives an average of 150 mm / 5.9 in of rainfall in the month of December, with around 15 days out of December experiencing rain.

 Average Rainfall Across Tonga